howardck/BezierBlobs/README.md

 <br/>

 This is what I want to say about DeltaWing #2222222222222.
 And a fine beast it is, no matter what you think of it and its kin, in life previous and left afterward.
-In other words, onward!!!
+In other words, onward!!!<br/>

 2.DeltaWing.GIF
 <br/>